Coptic Texts and Manuscripts

 The focus is mainly on Coptic texts preserved in manuscripts from the third to the twelfth century.
 This includes mostly Christian papyrus, parchment, and paper manuscripts produced in Egyptian monasteries.
 These include both texts composed in Coptic as well as texts translated into Coptic from other languages, mainly Greek.
 In addition, the research group also works on monastic letters and documentary texts, including texts on ostraca.

-At present the group reads the Investiture of the Archangel Michael, preserved in three Coptic manuscripts from the ninth and tenth centuries, as well as the second letter of Theodore, preserved in a parchment roll from the Dishna Papers discovery.
+At present the group reads the Gospel of Thomas from Nag Hammadi Codex II.
+Previously the group has read the Investiture of the Archangel Michael, preserved in three Coptic manuscripts from the ninth and tenth centuries, as well as the second letter of the Pachomian abbot Theodore, preserved in a parchment roll from the Dishna Papers discovery.
 Students who want to practice their Coptic are welcome to participate in the reading.